content-left-bg.png

 More information

-Process to Begin Duke of Ed at BSHS
+Process to begin Duke of Ed at BSHS

 If you wish to begin the Duke of Edinburgh Award at BSHS you need to take the following steps;